An Overview of Order Fulfillment for Your Online Store

 When your store is just starting out, it will likely make more sense to handle order fulfillment yourself instead of using a third-party order fulfillment company.

 Order fulfillment companies will charge you for their services, of course, and at first, you’ll have more time available than money.
 Also, many order fulfillment companies have volume minimums that must be met to use their services, so this might not even be an option for you initially.

 Instead of paying to use an order fulfillment company’s warehouse workers and facilities, you can use your own labor for packaging and shipping and a spare room or garage for storage.
 This is known as in-house or merchant order fulfillment.

 Even stores that are well-established and ship out a high volume of orders may get the most benefit from in-house fulfillment if they regularly deal with orders that require special packaging.

 While there are many order fulfillment companies that offer a high degree of customization, such as “kitting” different items together into one SKU or even assembling items on the spot, it might be easier to just handle this yourself if you need specialized equipment or your order fulfillment process is atypical in some other way.

-Once your orders per day reaches the double-digits, you’re probably going to find that fulfillment takes too much time to do yourself.
-To run your business, you need to deal with sales, marketing, developing your product line and many other tasks — you can’t afford to spend entire afternoons just packing boxes.
+Once your orders per day reach double-digits, you’re probably going to find that fulfillment takes too much time to do yourself.
+To run your business, you need to deal with sales, marketing, developing your product line, and many other tasks — you can’t afford to spend entire afternoons just packing boxes.